Zatoichi-42/ocean-stats/README.md

 build 89
 https://x.com/Zatoichi42  - 7/25

-Ocean Mining Hashrate & Worker Info parser
+Ocean Mining Hashrate & Worker Info parser.

-Collects & organizes data
+Collects & organizes data.

 Has been useful for finetuning infra and configs.

 Note: will need to be adjusted if website changes.